 The J.P.
-Morgan Reserve Card is reserved only for the wealthiest of JPMorgan Chase clients who uses the bank’s Private Client services.
+Morgan Reserve Card is reserved only for the wealthiest of JPMorgan Chase clients who use the bank’s Private Client services.

-The card itself is made of palladium metal and 23-karat gold logos while the design and all pertinent card information is laser-etched.
+The card itself is made of palladium metal and 23-karat gold logos while the design and all pertinent card information are laser-etched.

 Unsurprisingly, the card material is already worth a nice chunk of change, so cardmembers also get a humdrum plastic version of the card.

-The Platinum Card from American Express card comes second to the Centurion.
+The Platinum Calzrd® from American Express comes second to the Centurion.

 Despite lacking the elite status and glamor of the black card, the Platinum card is still a very exclusive card and it isn't easy to be issued one.

 Again, potential members are screened based mostly on income and whether or not they are existing cardholders of an American Express Green or Gold card.

 In spite of a lower annual fee of $550 (see Rates & Fees; terms apply), the card includes many of the same benefits as the Centurion card.

 4. Luxury Card

 The Luxury Black Card was introduced as a rival to the "Black" AMEX.

 In order to place emphasis on the Visa Black card's exclusiveness and to join the ranks of elite cards, Visa states that the card will be issued to only 1% of the U.S. population and catered to those who spend more than $50,000 a year while only requiring an annual fee of $495.